-Social Work Serious Illness Designation
+Social Work Serious Illness Designation: Foundational Skills

-This learning pathway provides comprehensive online education in social work practices to improve quality of life for patients living with a serious illness.
+This Learning Pathway provides comprehensive online education in social work practices to improve quality of life for patients living with a serious illness.
 Social workers can use Social Work Serious Illness Designation to demonstrate expertise in working with this patient population.

 Defining palliative care, which patients need it, how it is delivered, and how palliative care differs from hospice.